DanielaValero/second-brain/notes/03-areas 🧾/burnout/burnout-theory-and-notes.md

 [source](https://learning.oreilly.com/library/view/managing-burnout-in/9781843347347/xhtml/B9781843347347500086.htm#st0065)

-- **Workload:**
+* **Workload:**

-  - self-awareness and self-monitoring are critical in preventing burnout, and when tackling the problem of workload, workers need to know what fires them up about the job and what, on the other hand, drains them of energy.
+  * self-awareness and self-monitoring are critical in preventing burnout, and when tackling the problem of workload, workers need to know what fires them up about the job and what, on the other hand, drains them of energy.
 Is it simply a case of too much work?
 Are deadlines too severe?
 Is it the type of work?

-  - Fix: limit hours
+  * Fix: limit hours

-  - Fix: learn to say no (dont take in more work)
+  * Fix: learn to say no (dont take in more work)
-    - or say a conditional no,
+    * or say a conditional no,
-    - or sleep on it no.
+    * or sleep on it no.
-    - alternative solution no
+    * alternative solution no
-    - secret weapon no (saying no wihtout explaining why)
+    * secret weapon no (saying no without explaining why)

-  - Fix: delegate
+  * Fix: delegate

-  - Fix: manage time wisely
+  * Fix: manage time wisely

-    - prioritize week's work
+    * prioritize week's work
-    - minimize notifications and interruptions
+    * minimize notifications and interruptions
-    - schedule down time
+    * schedule down time
-    - periodically evaluate commitments
+    * periodically evaluate commitments
-    - take vactions
+    * take vactions

-  - Fix: Break routines
+  * Fix: Break routines

-    - for example, incorporating new activities into the work day or carrying out old activities in different ways or at different times is a start.
+    * for example, incorporating new activities into the work day or carrying out old activities in different ways or at different times is a start.
 Employees who eat lunch at their desk each day while trying to work not only have no chance to unwind, but they risk the physical problems which result when eating while under stress.
 As Ashley Koff, RD, a Los Angeles dietitian, notes,
-    - do hobby during lunch break
+    * do hobby during lunch break
-    - work at different times
+    * work at different times
-    - incorporate non brain activities if you are a mind worker
+    * incorporate non brain activities if you are a mind worker

-  - Fix: increase resilience
+  * Fix: increase resilience
-    - eat healthy
+    * eat healthy
-    - Get enough sleep
+    * Get enough sleep
-    - Excersice
+    * Excersice
-    - Employ relaxation techniques
+    * Employ relaxation techniques

-- Control
+* Control
-  - Autonomy:
+  * Autonomy:
-    - Identifying the type of control which is absent in the environment and then responding accordingly.
+    * Identifying the type of control which is absent in the environment and then responding accordingly.
-    - building a record of exceptional performance on the job and earning the trust of management.
+    * building a record of exceptional performance on the job and earning the trust of management.
-    - Volunteering to take more control is also an option.
+    * Volunteering to take more control is also an option.
-    - the way an employee might achieve more autonomy in the workplace is through external validation.
+    * the way an employee might achieve more autonomy in the workplace is through external validation.
 Volunteering for professional associations,
-  - Supervision
+  * Supervision
-    - Creative control involves keeping the boss up to date on innovation, new ideas or new concepts
+    * Creative control involves keeping the boss up to date on innovation, new ideas or new concepts
-    - Critical control involves taking more interest in job performance and working with the supervisor to enhance quality in the workplac
+    * Critical control involves taking more interest in job performance and working with the supervisor to enhance quality in the workplac
-    - supportive control involves paying more attention to the supervisor and communicating more about frustrations and accomplishments in an attempt to model supportive behavior
+    * supportive control involves paying more attention to the supervisor and communicating more about frustrations and accomplishments in an attempt to model supportive behavior

-- Reward
+* Reward
-  - Ask for salary increase or promotion
+  * Ask for salary increase or promotion
-  - Ask for feedback from supervisor when acknoledgment is the issue
+  * Ask for feedback from supervisor when acknowledgment is the issue
-  - Bring accomplishments to the eyes of others
+  * Bring accomplishments to the eyes of others
-  - Seek validation beyond the workplace
+  * Seek validation beyond the workplace
-  - Or change jobs
+  * Or change jobs

-- Community
+* Community
-  -  first step determining who the problems are – co-workers, supervisors and/or clients – and where the solution might lie.
+  *  first step determining who the problems are – co-workers, supervisors and/or clients – and where the solution might lie.
-  - building a better community starts with better communication and by reaching out to others in the workplace.
+  * building a better community starts with better communication and by reaching out to others in the workplace.
-  - build better relationships in the workplace and to create alliances.
+  * build better relationships in the workplace and to create alliances.

-- Fairness and respect
+* Fairness and respect
-  - first ways to address incidents of disrespect or discrimination is to talk about the incident with the offending party, or when that does not change the behavior, to talk to a supervisor.
+  * first ways to address incidents of disrespect or discrimination is to talk about the incident with the offending party, or when that does not change the behavior, to talk to a supervisor.

-- Values
+* Values
-  - Find a source of meaining insde or outside the job
+  * Find a source of meaining inside or outside the job

-### Organizational meassures
+### Organizational measures

 [source](https://learning.oreilly.com/library/view/managing-burnout-in/9781843347347/xhtml/B9781843347347500086.htm#st0095)

 This is a post focused mainly on the individual, rather than the organization.
 However, provided most of the causes of burnout have origin in the organization, some actions that the organization can look at, in order to address properly are:

-- Define roles
+* Define roles
-- Prioritize work
+* Prioritize work
-- Work on important non urgent things
+* Work on important non urgent things
-- Privide people more control, for example over:  autonomy, opportunity for promotion, feedback and social  support
+* Provide people more control, for example over:  autonomy, opportunity for promotion, feedback and social  support
-- Adjust organizational structures and routines, decrease decision nodes, to address excesive collaboration
+* Adjust organizational structures and routines, decrease decision nodes, to address excessive collaboration
-- Evaluate leadership style of managers, target to transformational service leadership
+* Evaluate leadership style of managers, target to transformational service leadership
 * Workload:
   * Resuce workload
     * if not possible workload is expected to be busier than usual, but only temporarily, managers need to let employees know what has brought about this change, how long the increased amount of work is expected, and why additional staff are not being hired.